unexpectedjs/unexpected/documentation/any/to-be-ok.md

 ```
 <!-- /evaluate -->

-The assertion can be negated using the `not` flag:
+This assertion can be negated using the `not` flag:

 <!-- evaluate -->
 ```javascript